 In the best-case scenario, investors may have their dividends deposited into the same account they use for brokerage.
 However, the broker has no visibility on the source of this cash, so they won’t be able to calculate the dividend yield from it.

 Investors can do this manually in a spreadsheet, but it is time-consuming and becomes increasingly complex as the portfolio grows.
 Using a dedicated software solution that automates dividend tracking can take the time and effort out of keeping up to date, and gives investors an accurate picture of their dividend yield and portfolio return.

-Keeping track of the income from dividends is one thing, but for many investors, particularly those with SMSFs, it’s crucial to understand the impact of franking credits on dividend income and how this affects tax returns.
+Keeping track of the income from dividends is one thing, but for many investors, particularly those with self-managed superannuation funds (SMSFs), it’s crucial to understand the impact of franking credits on dividend income and how this affects tax returns.
 Dividends aren’t just classified as taxable income either.
-Some can actually change your cost-base and need to be recorded properly.
+Some can actually change your cost base and need to be recorded properly.

 To avoid this long-winded and messy process, investors should seek a portfolio tool that automatically records franking credits and allows them to simply calculate the taxable income on their investments.
 This will become infinitely valuable at tax time, saving investors the headache of chasing records and trying to ensure accuracy.

 Some share registries will allow investors to automatically reinvest their dividends in the companies that issue them, which is a good way to build wealth in a portfolio without encountering brokerage fees.
 However, DRPs can create an added layer of complexity when trying to calculate the true return of your portfolio.